developer-advocacy-dremio/quick-guides-from-dremio/guides/arrowclientpy.md

 The Code Below can be used to create an arrow client in any python project.

+- Example of what a Dremio Arrow Flight URL would look like: `grpc+tls://data.dremio.cloud:443`

 This require the `pyarrow` library

 - for the `toDuckDB` function you must also have the `duckdb` library